Levi’s Stadium – San Francisco 49ers

 Food & Beverage 4

-The experience starts early for a 49ers game.
-Lots start to fill up as early as 3.5 hours before kick-off.
-The grills and smokers start as soon as the cars can be parked.
-The smells will overwhelm you and indicate the fun is just getting started.
-Also on game day, the 49ers Official Tailgate Party, the Faithful Mile, opens three hours before game time.
+The 49ers Official Tailgate Party, the Faithful Mile, opens three hours before game time.
 It is located just inside the security perimeter, but outside the stadium on the venue’s west side.
-It runs the length of the building with San Tomas Aquino Creek separating it from the stadium.
+It runs the length of the building with San Tomas Aquino Creek separating it from the stadium and is filled with activity from various vendors as well as interactive fan attractions.

 Gates to the stadium open two hours prior to kick-off.
 The 49ers take up space along the west side line while their opponents get a chance to look into the sun from the east side line.
 The 49ers enter the stadium from the southeast corner of the end zone while their opponents enter from the northwest corner.